-Rachel Hobkirk is a 2017 Graduate from GSA currently featuring in our Best Of Scottish Graduates Show.
-She received a First Class BA(Hons) in Fine Art Painting & Printmaking.
-She is the recipient of the RSA David Michie Travel Award 2017 and will feature in the RSA Annual Exhibition next year.
+A graduated from GSA (2017) with a First Class BA(Hons) in Fine Art Painting & Printmaking, she was the recipient of the RSA David Michie Travel Award 2017.

 “Through the literal act of painting, the growing tension between the digital and the analogue is examined.
 My practice seeks to materialise the immaterial nature of the screen.
 The double-layered canvases, or painting reliefs, invert the flatness of the screen to physically convey a sense of virtual depth within its surface.
 The reoccurring use of gloss paint, not only as a mimetic of the reflective face of the screen, has been chosen to exaggerate the sharp lines and contours of the extruding shape underneath.
 Each painting explores the illusion of pictorial space and the interplay between flatness and depth, light and shadow”.